OpenDataPR/PR_Crime_Data/README.md

 The data is included in two formats at the moment: `Comma Separated Values` and `Feather`.

 The data will be made accesible as well via the `mapPR` package that is currently in development.

+To Do list:

+- Add documentation of the data
+- Add documentation of the code
+- Add license to the data and code
+- Verify which other formats might come as useful for people
+- Organize everything final and leave repo.